phicunguyen/CubeMx-and-Android-App-blink-led-/README.md

      4. follow bytes are data.
      5. All the data bytes and including the opcode will be convert to ascii except the '[' and ']'
      6. Every hex byte now become two ascii bytes.

+This code does not have any flow control. it could cause the data overwritten if the sending is faster than the receving.
+Every packet send should have a response packet.
+That will be my goal.